UCD-CS at W-NUT 2020 Shared Task-3: A Text to Text Approach for COVID-19 Event Extraction on Social Media: Related Work

 \section{Related Work}

-The literature has seen much work on the processing of crisis-related messages on social media.
-For example, the TREC Incident Streams~\cite{McCreadie2020} track is a research initiative for seeking computational linguistic techniques for finding actionable information from Twitter during general crises or the COVID-19 crisis.
+The literature has seen much work on processing crisis-related messages on social media.
+For example, the TREC Incident Streams~\cite{McCreadie2020} track is a research initiative for seeking computational linguistic techniques for finding actionable information from Twitter during crises.
 With similar motivations to this initiative, many techniques have been applied for crisis messages categorisation and analysis in recent years.
-For instance, \newcite{miyazaki2019label} apply label embedding for crisis tweet classification adopting a bi-directional LSTM model~\cite{hochreiter1997long}. \newcite{congcong2020cls} leverage contextual ELMO embeddings~\cite{peters2018deep} and data augmentation for crisis-related message categorisation.
+For instance, \newcite{miyazaki2019label} apply label embedding for crisis tweet classification adopting a bi-directional LSTM model. \newcite{congcong2020cls} leverage contextual ELMO embeddings~\cite{peters2018deep} and data augmentation.
 CrisisBERT is proposed for crisis event detection~\cite{liu2020crisisbert} through fine-tuning the pre-trained BERT~\cite{BERT2018}.

 More recently, the COVID-19 pandemic has motivated research on insights mining, information extraction and classification on social media.
 Since the pandemic is characterised by being long-lived, unlike more short-term crises such as earthquakes or shootings, the messages on social media are studied to gain a better understanding of the pandemic from multiple perspectives.
 For example, TweetsCOV19~\cite{dimitrov2020tweetscov19} is a corpus of semantically annotated tweets about COVID-19 that can potentially be used to explore public opinion and perception on the pandemic. \newcite{muller2020covid} introduce COVID-Twitter-BERT, which pre-trains a BERT model on hundreds of millions of COVID-related tweets and then fine-tunes the model to downstream tasks including vaccine sentiment analysis and vaccine stance classification.